* Information on the minimum school fee and financial aid can be found below.

 Leipzig International School is acknowledged at all grade levels by the State of Saxony Ministry of Education.
-The Early Childhood Centre belongs to the City of Leipzig network of independent kindergarten facilities.
+The Leipzig International Kindergarten belongs to the City of Leipzig network of independent kindergarten facilities.
 While public funding is received in support of the programme for each age level, the programme offered by the school is more robust than can be provided by state funding alone.

 Reasons for this are clear.
 Leipzig International School provides a top-quality education with comparatively small class sizes, to students of all academic abilities and with varied language backgrounds.
 In general, class sizes do not exceed 20, though up to 24 students may be in any section.
 There are significantly smaller groups most especially for learning support, for specialised language instruction and in the elective courses in secondary school.
 Beginning from Grade 1, a three-form year group is divided into four sections for language instruction in English and German.
 Additionally, Primary School Hort and participation in several extracurricular activities in secondary belongs to the overall offering of the school and is covered by the regular school fees.

 Why are there different fees for different age groups?

 Leipzig International School is a not for profit institution.
 As such, its business objectives are simply to be self-sustaining, always able to fund the capital expenditure required to provide the equipment and facilities needed for delivering an excellent international programme, at the same time re-investing every Euro of surplus into the institution itself.